It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 Well, you’d hope not anyway.

-So, undesirable organisms are something to look out for if you make cheese at home for your own consumption.
+So, undesirable organisms are something to look out for if you make cheese at home for your consumption.

-Basically, this refers to perhaps obtaining inferior quality milk, typically alkaline-forming and protein-splitting bacteria.
+This refers to perhaps obtaining inferior quality milk, typically alkaline-forming and protein-splitting bacteria.

 Then again, this could be due to using old starter bacteria, and even from rusty or unclean milk cans.

-So, as I say, this is not something that you’d typically have to worry about from store bought cheddar.
+So, as I say, this is not something that you’d typically have to worry about from store-bought cheddar.

-However, if you are making your own cheese, any one of these things can cause your cheddar to taste bitter.
+However, if you are making your cheese, any one of these things can cause your cheddar to taste bitter.

-Final Thoughts
+My Final Thoughts

 So, I hope you understand that there are a wide variety of reasons why cheddar cheese is bitter.

-Basically, the older (mature) a cheddar is, the more peptides will form, which will impart a more bitter taste.
+The older (mature) a cheddar is, the more peptides will form, which will impart a more bitter taste.

 With that being said, rennet is used in the cheese-making process.